 One of the easiest ways you can boost your conversion rates is by optimizing your calls-to-actions (CTAs).
 Here are 11 ways you can improve your CTAs:

 Tactic #1: Test button copy

 So, what button copy should you use?
 Click here, buy now, add to cart, purchase now, and order now are a few call-to-action texts that you see around.
-I’ve found that generic phrasing, like the words above, don’t really impact conversion rates by much.
+We’ve found that generic phrasing, like the words above, doesn’t really impact conversion rates by much.
 If they do, then there are other elements on your webpage that need to be tested.

 We tested that same call-to-action on Crazy Egg over a year ago and learned that it decreased our conversion rate by over 10%.
-But what did increase our conversion rate by over 20% was the CTA “show me my heatmap”.
+But what did increase our conversion rate by over 20% was the CTA showing us our heatmaps.

 Tactic #2: Color matters

-Gmail once tested 50 shades of blue for their call to action color and found the highest converting shade.
+Gmail once tested 50 shades of blue for their call-to-action color and found the highest converting shade.
 The end result was a boost in signups.
-You probably won’t be able to test 50 shades of a color, but you will be able to test a few different colors.
+You probably won’t be able to test 50 shades of color, but you will be able to test a few different colors.

 SAP found that the color orange boosted their conversion rate by over 32.5%.
 Performable found that the color red boosted their conversion rate by 21%.

 Lesson learned: different colors have different meanings.
 For instance, red can sometimes create a sense of urgency.
 The main goal with your CTAs is to make sure they stand out.
 You can accomplish it by creating a strong contrast between the color of your button and your website design.